 Although essentially the concept of long-tail keywords implies that research isn’t necessary I would still recommend starting any long-tail campaign by researching keywords.
 This research will help to inform your decisions about what new content you can create and how you can best optimize existing pages for new keywords.
 It will also give you a better feel for how people search so if you’re producing content you’ll instinctively use the language of the searcher and drop in long-tail combinations without even thinking about it.

 Personally I use Wordtracker here because despite the anomalies it throws up it makes it easy to identify low competition long tail keywords using its KEI3 scoring system.
 Start with a few seed keywords on a topic of your choice then sort the results by the KEI3 score and pick off all the keywords which you think you can use in your campaign.

 If you’re already getting a fair bit of long-tail traffic you might want to try out Hittail– its come along quite a bit from when it was first released a few years back.

 Step 2: Add content to existing pages

-One of the best ways to start your long tail campaign is to identify pages on your site which already rank and expand on their content to introduce more long tail keyword combinations.
-Although to really max out on your long tail potential you’re gonna need to be developing new content pages eventually at first what I like to do is to identify thin content pages on my site where I can add extra words and introduce more long tail combinations.
-The good thing about this tactic is that if your sites newish and lacking trust you’re not diluting your pagerank by creating lots of new pages to soon.
+One of the best ways to start your long-tail campaign is to identify pages on your site which already rank and expand on their content to introduce more long-tail keyword combinations.
+Although to really max out on your long-tail potential you’re gonna need to be developing new content pages eventually at first what I like to do is to identify thin content pages on my site where I can add extra words and introduce more long-tail combinations.
+The good thing about this tactic is that if your sites newish and lacking trust you’re not diluting your PageRank by creating lots of new pages too soon.